And greetings to you, thrill seekers, music lovers, conversationalists all across.

 All you can find is hate.

-I don't you can talk to me from now the election and telling me why it's a good idea, and I'm not falling for it.
+Sorry, I don't, you can talk to me from now to the election and tell me why it's a good idea, and I'm not falling for it.

 I don't know that anybody can persuade me of this.

-So hopefully this uh clears up any confusion uh that existed out there on the uh on the part of uh anybody who thought I was attacking the entire blogosphere.
+So hopefully this clears up any confusion that existed out there on the part of anybody who thought I was attacking the entire blogosphere.

 Conservative movement is huge.